 Urgent medical assessment is needed.
-Refer the student to the local NHS as per normal procedures.
+Refer the student to NHS 111 in the first instance.
+NHS 111 will arrange for an ambulance if necessary.

-When referring them to the local NHS, specify it is for a student who has recently returned from X country and they may need screening for Ebola.
+When referring them to NHS 111, specify it is for a student who has recently returned from X country and they may need screening for Ebola.
 This ensures healthcare professionals use the appropriate personal protective equipment.

-While waiting for the ambulance service/initial responders to arrive, the unwell person should be separated from other students.
+While waiting for the ambulance service/initial responders to arrive, the unwell person should be isolated from other students in a separate room.

 Contact your local PHE centre, which will assist with any subsequent public health action required, for example contact tracing.
-Search for your local PHE centre contact details at:
+Search for your local PHE centre contact details at: http://legacytools.hpa.org.uk/AboutTheHPA/WhatTheAgencyDoes/LocalServices/PostcodeSearch/

-http://legacytools.hpa.org.uk/AboutTheHPA/WhatTheAgencyDoes/LocalServices/PostcodeSearch/